jsocol/logbot/README.rst

 * Some IRC servers, at least, don't seem to send the nick along with topic changes, so ``logbot: topic`` results in something like: "The topic is "foo" set by undefined."
 I've noticed this with hybrid-ircd.

+* For some reason, the node process seems to die after around 24 hours.
+I haven't chased this down yet.